USMCA Tijuana River Watershed

 - Government Activities: U.S. Navy and Customs and Border Protection personnel are sometimes exposed to untreated wastewater while performing their job duties.
 The presence of trash and sediment also poses challenges to U.S. Navy and Customs and Border Protection personnel in carrying out their mission support operations.

-Scripps Institution of Oceanography developed an estuary and ocean model to evaluate impacts of “infrastructure solutions to improve shoreline water quality and reductions on regional beach closures.”
-Their work, which analyzed all flows during 2017, concluded that:
+Beach Impact Comparison Study, conducted by the Scripps Institution of Oceanography, evaluates the impacts of “infrastructure solutions to improve shoreline water quality and reductions on regional beach closures.”